yhs666/mc-docs.zh-cn/articles/governance/policy/how-to/getting-compliance-data.md

 # Import the downloaded module
 Import-Module AzureRM.PolicyInsights

-# Login with Connect-AzureRmAccount if not using Cloud Shell
+# Login with Connect-AzureRmAccount if not using CLI
 Connect-AzureRmAccount -EnvironmentName AzureChinaCloud
 ```